 After many applications and much deliberation, Woodruff decided to attend the University of California Berkeley School of Law, where he will graduate in the spring.

-Woodruff’s advice for graduating seniors is to separate themselves from people that don’t have their best interest at heart.
+Woodruff’s advice for graduating seniors is to separate themselves from people who don’t fully support them.

 “You need to surround yourself with friends that support you and actually want you to be better,” Woodruff said.
 “Once you find those people, it’s important that you lean on them and rely on them because you won’t get where you’re going without them.”

-After he graduates in the spring, Woodruff will be working at Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates, the top corporate law firm in the world, as a corporate junior associate.
+After he graduates in the spring, Woodruff will work at Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates, the top corporate law firm in the world, as a corporate junior associate.